 Gallery of Presentations

-Sarah has been commissioned by The Brontë Parsonage Museum, Howarth, to provide acousmatic works for an exhibition celebrating the bicentenary of the birth of Anne Brontë.
+Sarah was commissioned by The Brontë Parsonage Museum, Howarth, to provide acousmatic works for an exhibition celebrating the bicentenary of the birth of Anne Brontë.
 Sarah is working in collaboration with visual and textile artist Lindsey Tyson.
 Funded by Arts Council England.

 As part of the Anne Brontë bicentennial celebrations in Scarborough, Sarah's sound work 'Go Back With Me' was previewed inside the dimly lit St Mary's Church (with permission of The Brontë Parsonage Museum).
 This formed the reflective end to the weekend of Anne-themed events.